llvm/llvm-project/llvm-spirv/README.md

 ## Test instructions

 All tests related to the translator are placed in the [test](test) directory.
+Optionally the tests can make use of spirv-val (part of SPIRV-Tools) in order to validate the generated SPIR-V against the official SPIR-V specification.
+In case tests are failing due to SPIRV-Tools not supporting certain SPIR-V features, please get an updated package.
+The `PKG_CONFIG_PATH` environmental variable can be used to let cmake point to a custom installation.

-Execute the following command to run translator tests:
+Execute the following command inside the build directory to run translator tests:
 ```
-llvm-lit test
+make test
 ```
 This requires that the `-DLLVM_INCLUDE_TESTS=ON` argument was passed to CMake during the build step.